What does this study entail?

-- this master specialisation offers you the opportunity to take a longer internship and solve a concrete problem in Applied History in your final project.
-Instead of writing a traditional research paper as your thesis, you can also write a documentary script or an outline for an exhibition.
+- This master specialisation offers you the opportunity to take a longer internship and reflect on concrete contemporary problems in your final project.
+Next to writing a research thesis, you can challenge yourself by translating your research problem into other product, such as a documentary script or an outline for an exhibition;

-- you will benefit from the small-scale education and a dedicated team of lecturers.
+- you will benefit from the engaging tutorials and a dedicated team of lecturers;

 - studying Applied History in Rotterdam means living in a city with an interesting past and a dynamic present.